arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/classroom-and-context-variables/the-context-provided-by-schools-and-classrooms/the-amount-of-time-available-for-lesson-materials-preparation.md

 ---
+has_children: false
 layout: default
+nav_order: 7
-title: "The amount of time available for lesson materials preparation "
+title: 'The amount of time available for lesson materials preparation '
-nav_order: Theamountoftimeavailableforlessonmaterialspreparation
-has_children: false
 ---
 # The amount of time available for lesson materials preparation